jpaulm/gofbp/README.md

 - More and better documentation
 - Convert `panic`s to more standard Go error handling
 - Way too much logging - have to make that optional - use a JSON file...?
-Issue raised for this...
+Issue raised for this... - done!
-- Add subnet handling
+- Add subnet handling - done!
 - Generate GoFBP networks from DrawFBP - https://github.com/jpaulm/drawfbp
 - Add Load Balancing component
 - Add sample code showing use of substreams